 After leading six to eight 200 and 500 hour trainings per year from 2008 - 2013 in Canada and graduating over 500 teachers, I began to ask some hard questions about what I was doing.
 Many of the students attending my trainings had little experience with yoga practice.
 Even the students who had been practicing for years at yoga studios had not developed the home practice essential to effective teaching.
 Yoga had been offered to them as something that happens in a group, facilitated by and instructor who often had only taken a training course themselves and had not developed a home practice.
 Like a facsimile of a facsimile, the practice seemed to be degrading.
 There also seemed to be a desire for quick results rather than dedication to study.
 The ease of graduating from a 200 hour course was made worse by the new Yoga Alliance mandate that any student attending the hours of a course could register with them as a yoga teacher - whether or not they had illustrated any skill as a teacher.

-My work now is to train effective hatha yoga teachers and to explore the more subtle aspects of the healing power of yoga through writing and workshops.
+My work until mid 2020 has been to train effective hatha yoga teachers and to explore the more subtle aspects of the healing power of yoga through writing and workshops.
 Like almost everyone I’ve met who does yoga, I want to share what it has done for me with others.
-To that end I offer 200 and 300 hour trainings and workshops at my home studio on the gulf island of Texada, British Columbia.
-I also travel regularly to Japan to teach workshops and try to absorb what remains of the grace of Zen and Taoist influence in the rural villages there.
+I am currently offering online meditation, yoga courses and trainings.
+I hope to make my way back to Japan soon, continue to teach on and offline, and try to absorb what remains of the grace of Zen and Taoist influence in the rural villages there.

 Daniel Clement Yoga | Yoga Training in Alberta